An Insider’s Guide to the Most Iconic Spots in Paris

 Champs-Élysées and the Arc de Triomphe

 Ah, the world’s most beautiful avenue.
-The tree-lined Avenue des Champs-Élysées (Parisians know it as "les Champs") is a famous gathering place for national celebrations and holiday festivities as well as the home of iconic French fashion brands like Longchamp and the Louis Vuitton flagship.
+The tree-lined Avenue des Champs-Élysées (Parisians know it as “les Champs”) is a famous gathering place for national celebrations and holiday festivities as well as the home of iconic French fashion brands like Longchamp and the Louis Vuitton flagship.
 Les Champs is most known for shopping, especially to tourists, but there’s so much more to do here.
 In fact, the stretch between the Rond-Point and the Place de la Concorde has no shops at all—just leafy gardens, chestnut trees, and a few pavilions.
 Film buffs should check out the avenue’s cinema halls, a few of which date back to the 1930s (UGC Normandie, UGC George V, and Gaumont Champs-Élysées are just three).
 Michelin-starred restaurants are aplenty, too, including Ledoyen, Le Laurent, and legendary brasserie Fouquet’s.
 If you can’t make it to Moulin Rouge, Lido produces a glamorous cabaret show.
 For a unique souvenir, visit the Marché aux Timbres, a vintage stamps and postcard market that takes place outside the Théâtre de Marigny every Thursday, Saturday, and Sunday.
-Of course, no visit to les Champs is complete without a stop at the famous Arc de Triomphe—and yes, it’s worth it to visit the rooftop platform (entry is 9 euros; 5.5 euros if you’re under 25).
+Of course, no visit to les Champs is complete without a stop at the famous Arc de Triomphe—and yes, it’s worth it to visit the rooftop platform (entry is 13 euros; free for under 18s if they’re accompanied by family).
 The landmark is taller than most of the surrounding buildings but still much shorter than the Eiffel Tower, making it the perfect vantage point for shots of Paris from above.

 The most popular tourist attraction in Paris is as famous for its epic entry lines as it is for its stunning views.
 First-timers shouldn’t miss the chance to snap a photo from the top of the monument, so make sure to book tickets from the official Eiffel Tower website up to two months in advance for a specific time to access the summit.
 (Psst—the summit of the tower is the only place where you can take a peek into Gustave Eiffel’s secret apartment.)
 Tickets sell out quickly, but if you check dates regularly, you might be able to catch a slot that opens at the last minute.
 You can also skip the line if you book a lunch or dinner reservation at one of the two restaurants within the tower (though you can’t access the summit from the restaurants).
 58 Tour Eiffel , on the first level, is a casual brasserie serving chic, picnic-style lunches and a more formal dinner service while Le Jules Verne, on the second level, is the fancier option with a dress code to match.